Do I have to renew my membership?

 Can I use activities from other years to fulfill my requirements?

 Mandatory CPD is an annual measurement of development and competency, with the minimum standards outlined in the Rules.
 Members cannot transfer or bank hours from previous years to fulfill the minimum requirements for any given year.

 I will be changing my membership status from Inactive to Active.
-Am I obligated to submit a report and plan?
+Am I obligated to submit a report?

 I will be changing my membership status from Active to Inactive.
-Am I obligated to submit a CPD Report & Plan?
+Am I obligated to submit a CPD Report?

 Members are required to fulfill the Mandatory CPD requirements for the years in which they are active.
 Therefore, members wishing to change their status to inactive are still required to submit a CPD Report for their active year.